AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-entitlement-configuration.md

 1. Click **[!UICONTROL Next]**.
 A list of admin roles appears.

-To assign a Support Admin role to a user (enable a user to be able to contact support):
+To assign a **[!UICONTROL Support administrator] role to a user (enable a user to be able to contact support):

 1. Select the **[!UICONTROL Support administrator]** option.